 Following the weekly announcements, we begin our time of worship in silence and in stillness, quietly repeating the phrase from Psalm 46: “Be still and know that God is God.”

 Our services are filled with music, both traditional and contemporary.
 Our musicians often play jazz selections as the congregation gathers.
 The choir sings at least one song each Sunday.
-A featured soloist offers a song right before the scripture reading and the sermon.
 Our wonderful cantor sings before and after the scripture reading.
+A featured soloist offers a song right after the sermon time.
 Following the benediction, our musicians play more jazz, often taking requests from folks who gather around the piano.
 During each Sunday service, we greet each other with the passing of the peace.
 Some of us like to walk around the sanctuary, greeting people with a handshake or hug.
 Others like to remain in their pew.

 During each Sunday service, we also make time to hear the prayers of our community.
 As time permits, we pass the microphone and invite those who feel led to do so to briefly share a joy or concern.
 Those who have prayer concerns but prefer not to speak them aloud are invited to fill out a prayer card and place it in the collection plate.
 Our pastor and other ministers pray over these concerns during the week.

 Visitors are invited to fill out a postcard with your contact information.
 You can request to be added to our e-mail list to receive our monthly newsletter and other updates.